-- Fold down again until that top edge covers the horizontal seam allowance.
+- Fold down again until that folded top edge covers the horizontal seam allowance.

 - Pin in place all around.

 - Thread a hand sewing needle and whip stitch the hem in place.
-This hem is buried deep inside the bag, but as always, keep you stitches as neat as possible.
+This hem is buried deep inside the bag, but as always, keep your stitches as neat as possible.

 - Set aside the finished tube.

 - Find the two base circles and the circle of fusible foam.